Have You Ever Heard of Orange Peel Skin? — Here’s What It Means

 How to Treat Orange Peel Skin

 To minimize the appearance of enlarged pores, Dr. Bhanusali recommends washing your face using a cleanser formulated with salicylic acid to help dissolve debris and oils that may be causing your pores to expand.
 Try the CeraVe Salicylic Acid Cleanser.

 Introducing your skin to retinol can also help with orange peel skin.
 We like to use SkinCeuticals Retinol 0.5 in our nighttime skin-care routine.
 Just keep in mind that retinol can cause skin sensitivity to sunlight, so always wear broad-spectrum sunscreen during the day.

 Another option for orange peel skin is a laser treatment that can be performed at your dermatologist’s office (when it re-opens).
 Dr. Bhanusali says certain lasers can be used to target orange peel skin by helping to improve overall texture.

 To help prevent orange peel skin, Bhanusali suggests “cleansing the skin with exfoliative products.”
 Use a cleanser with salicylic acid like the one from CeraVe mentioned above to thoroughly remove dirt, oil and impurities that can clog pores.
 This will leave pores looking tighter and less visible.

-2. Be diligent with sunscreen.
-Sunscreen is essential for preventing a variety of potential skin issues, from sun spots to fine lines.
-As Dr. Bhanusali says, “Sunscreen is always important.”
-Emphasis on always.
-Sunscreen is particularly key in preventing orange peel skin because, according to Dr. Bhanusali, sun damage is one of the most common causes.
-Try an oil-free sunscreen that’s suitable for everyday wear, like the La Roche-Posay Anthelios Clear Skin SPF 60 Sunscreen.
+Sunscreen is essential for preventing a variety of potential skin issues, including orange peel skin.
+According to Dr. Bhanusali, sun damage is one of the most common causes of orange peel skin.
+Try a non-comedogenic sunscreen that’s suitable for everyday wear, like the Kiehl’s Super Fluid Daily UV Defense.